rage/programming-23/data/part-12/4-regular-expressions.md

 These two functionalities will grant you a second exercise point:

-- list players in a specific team in the order of points they've scored.
+- list players in a specific team in the order of points scored, from highest to lowest.
 Points equals _goals_ + _assists_
-- list players from a specific country in the order of points they've scored
+- list players from a specific country in the order of points scored, from highest to lowest

 Your application should now work as follows: